fhoefling/h5xx/README.md

-# h5xx -- a template based C++ wrapper for the HDF5 library
+# h5xx — a template-based C++ wrapper for the HDF5 library

 ## Introduction

-h5xx is a template based C++ wrapper for the HDF5 library.
+h5xx is a template-based C++ wrapper for the HDF5 library.
 The goal of h5xx is to provide an easy-to-use yet flexible and powerful interface to HDF5 for C++ codes.
 In some sense, h5xx aims at providing similar functionality to C++ as h5py does to Python.
 For example, a NumPy-like slicing notation wrapping HDF5